Investors in People: the next generation in Digital Infrastructure

 How much does it cost to take on an apprentice throughout their training?

 In financial terms, there’s government funding available – a percentage of which comes from businesses through the levy.
-Onnec’s program runs beyond the length of the NCI Apprenticeship because we want our apprentices to be able to move onwards and upwards beyond that period and be
+Onnec’s program runs beyond the length of the NCI Apprenticeship because we want our apprentices to be able to move onwards and upwards beyond that period and be able to manage small sites.

 Cost doesn’t really come into at the end of the day, as long as the education is provided to the level that you’re expecting – and this is certainly a demanding program.
 We ensure our apprentices have time to do the paperwork that’s needed, which includes weekly progress reports, pictures, statements, challenges, etc. The way I see it, if I invest in that time, I’m going to get a better investment back from them.
 If you don’t give them time to learn, then they’ll lose morale and things will start to slip.
 I’ve already seen the results that these guys are getting, which is the reward for giving them the time to put all their efforts into it.